 The establishment of OREI will increase the risk of collision, allision and possibly grounding in the area.

-Relevant Authorities and Developers should have, and regularly review, plans for reacting to accidents including collisions, allisions and groundings.
+Relevant authorities and developers should have, and regularly review, plans for reacting to accidents including collisions, allisions and groundings.

 MARINE SPATIAL PLANNING

 As per the Intergovernmental Oceanographic Commission (IOC) of UNESCO (2009), Maritime Spatial Planning is defined as a public process of analysing and allocating the spatial and temporal distribution of human activities in marine areas to achieve ecological, economic and social objectives specified through a political process.